elgohr/DataInspector/README.md

 # DataInspector
-Should publish the metadata of your services local entities
+Should publish the metadata of your services local entities to the /data endpoint